MLModelCI/website/src/Contact/index.md

         Nanyang Technological University.
 He is one of the initiators, main contributors, and active maintainers of MLModelCI.
 He is also a member of NTUVibe, a knowledge-sharing platform for students at NTU to search the university courses information and leave comments.
-He was interned as a researcher at Huawei 2012 Laboratories on AI security.
+He was visiting researcher at University of California, Berkeley.
 His current research interest is accelerated scaleable system for Machine Learning applications.
       </p>
     </Card>